felipetovarhenao/markov-feedback/README.md

 This is a web implementation of a feedback-based Markov model for symbolic music generation.

-To try it, go to [here](https://felipe-tovar-henao.com/markov-feedback).
+To try it, click [here](https://felipe-tovar-henao.com/markov-feedback).

 ## License
 ISC License